Types of clouds to lounge on

 Should you get so high?

 Local data centers are fading, and the future belongs to the clouds.
-Here are a few problems that adherents of traditional computing can run into in enterprise app development:
+Here are a few problems that adherents of traditional computing can run into enterprise mobile application development:

 The market of enterprise cloud computing is growing fast.
 More and more companies are switching to rented servers, which means they can develop flexibly and adapt to their users’ wants.
 Local servers were a working solution when the world was more predictable.
 But everything changes quickly now: demand for your product can jump or drop in a moment, and you ought to be ready with scaling and capacity redistribution.